vapor/docs/auth/user.md

 protocol Credentials { }
 ```

 The credentials protocol is an empty protocol that any type can conform to.
-This gives great flexibility to your authorization model, but also requires that you properly handle the case of unsupported credential types.
+This gives great flexibility to your authentication model, but also requires that you properly handle the case of unsupported credential types.

-#### AccessToken
+#### Access Token

 One of the simplest credential types included is `AccessToken`.
 It carries a `String` based token that will be used to authenticate the user.